OLIPLICHE/school-library/README.md

 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/olipliche/)

 ## 🤝 Contributing
-Contributions, Issues, and feature requests are welcome
+Contributions, Issues, and feature requests are welcome!

 ## Show your support
 Give a ⭐️ if you like this project